Ian095/hello-world/README.md

 # hello-world
-This is my first repository
-This is my first edit
+This is my first repository.
+This is my first edit.